• Skip to primary navigation

 Anise seeds are small brown seeds that come from the plant known as Pimpinella anisum.

-These seeds have a pungent, licorice-like flavor and are commonly used in culinary preparations.
+These seeds have a pungent, licorice-like flavor and are commonly used in culinary preparations - see anise vs fennel differences explained to learn how the two compare.

 Anise seeds boast various health benefits, including aiding digestion, reducing bloating, and soothing symptoms of cough and cold.